6thmoon/MultitudesDifficulty/README.md

 - In multiplayer, clients may notice inaccurate information presented in the user interface regarding difficulty level.
 This is purely visual and should not affect gameplay nor the host.

 Please report any feedback or issues discovered [here](https://github.com/6thmoon/MultitudesDifficulty/issues).
-Feel free to check out my [other](https://thunderstore.io/package/6thmoon/?ordering=top-rated) released content too.
+Feel free to check out my [other](https://thunderstore.io/package/6thmoon/?ordering=top-rated) work as well.

 ## Version History

-#### `0.4.3`
+#### `0.5.0`
+- Now supports fractional values for player count increase.
-- Implement configuration entry for disconnected players in multiplayer.
+- Implement option for disconnected players in multiplayer.

 #### `0.4.2`
 - Reload configuration file upon entering the lobby or continuing to the next stage (restart not required).